kimai/kimai1/README.md

 ## Announcement Kimai v2 (June 2018)

-We are thrilled to announce that we are working on the **next major version of Kimai** and is ready for production.
-There is even a migration from Kimai v1 to Kimai v2 available.
+We are thrilled to announce that we are working on the **next major version of Kimai** which is ready for production from now on.
+There is a migration script from Kimai v1 to Kimai v2 available.
 Why not give it a try?

 Go ahead and [read our blog posting](https://www.kimai.org/blog/2018/kimai-v2-announcement/) to find out more.